 Any student that enrolls on or before October 1st of the current school year will receive the full learning fund amount of $1,000.
-Students that enroll after October 1st will have no learning fund but will have access to Plato (high school curriculum) or Exact Path (K-8th grade) or ABC Mouse (Pre-K) and technology on a per-student basis.
-(Late Enrollment Curriculum subject to change based upon availability).
+Students that enroll after October 1st will have no learning fund, but will have access to a predetermined curriculum that has been approved for grade level appropriateness by our Senior Leadership Group (Late Enrollment Curriculum subject to change based upon availability).
+The student may have access to specific academically essential technology, on a per student and family basis.

 Technology: Laptops, iPads, and WiFi

-A laptop computer or iPad will be made available to your child if you do not have a computer at home as long as the child is enrolled in EPIC Charter Schools One-on-One program and if student learning fund allocations provide.
-Laptops are available to the student for a $250 yearly fee. iPad tablets are available to the student for a $300 yearly fee.
+A laptop computer or iPad will be made available to your child if you do not have a computer at home as long as the child is enrolled in EPIC Charter Schools and if student learning fund allocations provide.
+Laptops are available to the student for a $250 yearly fee. iPad tablets are available to the student for a $350 yearly fee.
 In addition to the computer/tablet, EPIC will offer students a Mifi device at $480 a year as internet service if student learning fund allocations provide.
 (Prices are subject to change.)
 Repair costs to laptops and iPads will be charged back against the student’s learning fund account.
 The cost of the repair is determined by Beasley Technology.
 All technology must be returned in good working order if and when the student is no longer an EPIC student.

 Fees for Stolen/Lost Technology: